7 Leaf-Peeping Fall Excursions and Experiences in the DC Area

 location_on Potomac, MD

-runs every Thursday, Friday, and Saturday in October.
+The Great Falls Canal Boat Program runs every Thursday, Friday, and Saturday in October.
 Up to nine cruisers can journey along the C&O Canal in 30-foot-long launch boats from the late 19th and early 20th centuries, surrounded by the glowing woods of Great Falls (free, but available on a first come, first served basis).

 Stroll the gardens of Dumbarton Oaks